TaaS (TAAS) Trading 5.2% Lower Over Last 7 Days

-TaaS (CURRENCY:TAAS) traded 18.7% lower against the US dollar during the one day period ending at 22:00 PM ET on April 26th.
-Over the last seven days, TaaS has traded down 5.2% against the US dollar.
-One TaaS coin can currently be purchased for approximately $0.84 or 0.00008035 BTC on popular cryptocurrency exchanges.
-TaaS has a market cap of $6.81 million and $758.00 worth of TaaS was traded on exchanges in the last day.
+TaaS (CURRENCY:TAAS) traded down 18.7% against the US dollar during the twenty-four hour period ending at 17:00 PM Eastern on April 28th.
+One TaaS coin can currently be bought for $0.84 or 0.00008035 BTC on popular exchanges.
+TaaS has a market capitalization of $6.81 million and $758.00 worth of TaaS was traded on exchanges in the last day.
+Over the last seven days, TaaS has traded 5.2% lower against the US dollar.

 Here is how other cryptocurrencies have performed over the last day: